-BUS 140 PROJECT MANAGEMENT (4 credits/50 hrs)
+BUS 140 PROJECT MANAGEMENT

 This course instructs students in taking a project from start to finish, including documentation, time lines, allocating resources, and follow-through with update meetings.
 Designing documentation, assigning necessary resources, and implementing and completing projects are covered.